XinshaoAmosWang/DerivativeManipulation/README.md

 #### Citation
 Please kindly cite us if you find our work useful and inspiring.

+Your star, citation, and credit will make much sense to me, and my collaborators.
+Especially, it will motivate me significantly.
+Thanks.

 ```bash
 @article{wang2019derivative,
   title={Derivative Manipulation for General Example Weighting},